ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Need to be able to return empty objects / arrays on selectors aswell, I had same problem twice...

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/ml-backend)

+### Day 79: March 30, 2018

+**Today's Progress**: Applied a basic CSS Grid to the Movie component; rewatched a bit of 'CSS Grid: the Big Picture' video.

+**Thoughts:** CSS Grid seems so powerful, need to practice more with it and unveil what things can it do

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/ml-backend)